mark3lau/tennis_open/README.md

 <hr>

 ## <u>7.
-Lucidchart</u>
+User Journeys</u>
-I used lucidchart to structure the layout of my website and its various pages and functions.
+I used Lucid Chart to structure the layout of my website and its various pages and functions.
 Starting the user's journey on the home page, we first identify the navigation bar options:

 1. About Our Community
 2. The Open Wall